stratum-mining/sv2-spec/03-Protocol-Overview.md

    Generates custom block templates to be passed to the Job Declarator for eventual mining.
    This is usually just a Bitcoin Core full node (or possibly some other node implementation).

-The Mining Protocol is used for communication between a Mining Device and Pool Server, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Server.
+The Mining Protocol is used for communication between a Mining Protocol Client and a Mining Protocol Server.

 The Job Declaration Protocol is used for communication between a Job Declarator Client and a Job Declarator Server (which is typically Pool side).